Photo 77899431 © Wavebreakmedia Ltd - Dreamstime.com

 How Does a Person Avoid Creaking Bones and Joints?

-The best way is to move as much as possible during the day.
+The best way to remedy creaking joints is to move as much as possible during the day.
 Sitting has been called the “new smoking” because it has been linked to so many problems.
 Sitting-induced crepitus is way down on the list of problems, but it’s there.
 The more you move, the better the body lubricates its joints and the less noise they make.

 Strengthen the Joint, Lower the Volume